jcaip/jcaip.github.io/_posts/2018-08-08-Distbelief.md

 ![v0_train](/images/distbelief/v1/cpu_dist2_train.png)
 ![v0_test](/images/distbelief/v1/cpu_dist2_test.png)

 We were a little concerned here - it looked like our implementation was suffering.
-We took this time to explor a bit more, and eventually found [this]() paper analyzing the delayed gradient problem.
+We took this time to explore a bit more, and eventually found [this](https://openreview.net/pdf?id=BJLSGcywG) paper analyzing the delayed gradient problem.

+The delayed gradient problem exists because a node may be running gradient descent on a set of parameters that is "stale".
+In this case the gradients it produces may just add noise and not contribute to lowering the training loss.

 It seemed that there was a much better chance at convergence at smaller frequencies, so we dropped $$N_{fetch}$$ and $$N_{push}$$ to 5.
 It was previously set to ten as we were testing by runnning all 3 processes on a single machine, and the training nodes would rob the server process of resources, causing it to not be able to process messages fast enough.

+Dropping $$N_{fetch}$$ and $$N_{pull}$$ helps mitigate the delayed gradient problem by keeping parameters fresher, at the cost of more communication overhead.

 #### Adjusting update frequency